Numerical analysis for inchworm Monte Carlo method: Sign problem and error growth: Introduction

 In fact, such understanding of error balance can be already revealed in the context of ODEs, which we will first focus on to save the involved notations in the inchworm Monte Carlo method.
 Thus, in Section~\ref{sec: diff eq}, we carry out the error analysis of differential equations for general Runge-Kutta methods with Monte Carlo evaluation of the right-hand side.
 The results are of independent interests, and the analysis also serves as a simple context to understand how partial resummation transforms the mechanism of error growth from numerical sign problem to error amplification.
 Afterwards, a detailed analysis for the inchworm Monte Carlo method will be given, which reveals the behavior of the error growth in the inchworm Monte Carlo method, and explains whether/how it relaxes the numerical sign problem.
-In Section \ref{sec: int diff eq}, we will introduce the integro-differential equation derived from the inchworm Monte Carlo method and present the corresponding main results and their implication.
+In Section \ref{sec: inchworm intro}, we introduce the inchworm Monte Carlo method based on an integro-differential equation formulation, and we present the corresponding main results of numerical analysis and their implication in Section \ref{sec: int diff eq}.
 Our analytical results are verified by several numerical tests in Section \ref{sec: numer exp}, showing the agreement between the theory and the experiments.
 The rigorous proofs for the error analysis of differential equation and inchworm Monte Carlo equation are later given in Section \ref{sec: proof diff eq} and Section \ref{sec: proof} respectively.
 Finally, some concluding remarks are given in Section \ref{sec: conclusion}.